 Your company may have policies in place that will require the Zeplin app to first be assigned to users.
 Generally, this is via a user group defined on the IdP.
 Find appropriate Group in your IdP, and assign the Zeplin application and specific users if required.

 - Some IdP send the session duration value in its SAML assertion.
 Zeplin will expire and attempt session re-authentication at the shorter of the IdP-sent duration, or the duration chosen in the Zeplin setting Session Timeout on the AUTHENTICATION tab in Zeplin’s Organization settings.
-If the IdP does not send a duration, the default value is to never log out the user.
+The default value is to never log out the user.

 - IdP can sign either the Assertion, Response, or both.
 Zeplin will enforce a valid signature against the IdP Public Certificate.